Teleworking part of new normal for Southern Maryland

 “As [stay-at-home orders] are lifted and employers begin allowing some employees to go back to their offices, ridership levels will increase at some point,” Ramfos wrote.
 “That will lead to a frequency of service increase for transit.
 Transit agencies will be working to safeguard their employees and will be sanitizing their vehicles.”

-Ramfos wrote to The Enterprise that, in the immediate post-pandemic future, commuters on public transit will almost certainly be required to wear face coverings and maintain a social distance.
+Ramfos wrote to the Maryland Independent that, in the immediate post-pandemic future, commuters on public transit will be required to wear face coverings and maintain a social distance.
 He added that teleworking will be a main component for workers promptly following the global health crisis.

 Twitter: @MDunlopSOMD